arup-group/londinium/README.md

 **The generation of londinium population are from a [notebook](https://github.com/arup-group/pam/blob/main/examples/04_Example-Create-Population-Londinium.ipynb) using a open source tool called [pam](https://github.com/arup-group/pam)**

-For example, we used the above notebook to generate a population including 100 agents.
+We used the above notebook to generate a population including 100 agents.
 Each agent will have activity plan within 24 hours and random choose a mode between activities.

 ### Population Files
 | File                                       | Size   |